blackflux/robo-config-plugin/test/projects/assorted/@sls-dynamodb-instance/CONFDOCS.md

 Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms to individuals, companies and governments, on a metered pay-as-you-go basis.

+### <a name="blackfluxrobo-config-plugin-req-ref-javascript">javascript</a> ([`link`](https://en.wikipedia.org/wiki/JavaScript))

+*Programming Language.*

+JavaScript, often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
+It is characterized as dynamic, weakly typed, prototype-based and multi-paradigm.

 ------

 ## Variables